 Surface Spatial Attribute Block

-The tables in the following sub sections define the attributes for each block.
-The “Obligation” column describes whether the attribute is M mandatory or O optional.
-Attributes that are marked as O * means that the attribute is optional, and that it can be repeated.
-This means that there can be a number of records of the same attribute type within the block.
+**** Replace this with a discussion on conditionality being derived from the model *****

 The attribute name column in the tables provides a name for the attribute that can be output as text in the “Record Type Identifier” field.
 Alternatively, an alias or alternate name can be defined in a profile that may be more meaningful to the human reader for that particular profile.